 With today’s modern water delivery systems, pressure regulator valves are a necessity.
 In fact, most municipalities require them.
-Your Detroit Plumber will know about your city.
+Your Troy, M Plumber will know about your city.
 The pressure on a water system is directly proportionate to the number of houses serviced.
 In order to maintain adequate pressure throughout the entire system, a massive amount of pressure is needed.

 Is Your House Under Pressure?

 Without some sort of regulator, the pressure would be so high as to cause serious problems to household plumbing and appliances.
 Any pressure exceeding 80 psi – pounds per square inch – can damage such appliances as water heaters, commodes, faucets, and/or dishwashers.
 A high enough pressure can even cause water pipes to burst!
-A water pressure regulator is typically installed by a Detroit plumber and is ideally set from 45 to 60 psi.
+A water pressure regulator is typically installed by a Troy plumber and is ideally set from 45 to 60 psi.
 Regulators are adjustable to accommodate the needs of different homes.
 This procedure is fairly simple but very important.

 Is Your Regulator Up-to-Date?

 Overtime – usually five to 10 years – even the highest quality water regulator will need replacing.
 Depending on experience, you might be able to perform this task as a do-it-yourself project.
-But if this isn’t something you have a skill for, or if the water pressure has remained overly high for too long, it may be wise to contact a Detroit plumber to address the problems this situation has caused.
+But if this isn’t something you have a skill for, or if the water pressure has remained overly high for too long, it may be wise to contact a Troy plumber to address the problems this situation has caused.

 What to Look For: